ChasingUX/jesse-site/source/work/digitalocean.md

 ---

 ##Prologue
-The DigitalOcean cloud is a highly complex product, which warrants a series of case studies with singular focus.
+The DigitalOcean Cloud is a highly complex product, which warrants a series of case studies with singular focus.
 In the coming months, I will be releasing detailed case studies covering the following aspects of cloud: user onboarding, team accounts, abuse flow, objects and networks, rails to ember conversion, DNS, floating IPs, and the Droplet experience.

 Below is a deliberate oversimplification of the product by highlighting the information architecture on a per-page basis.
-Research, prototyping, flow work, and learnings will be released in future cloud case studies, as outlined above.
+Research, prototyping, flow work, and learnings will be released in future cloud case studies, as listed above.

 ##The early days
 When I started working at DigitalOcean in September of 2013, our product had a reputation for being an extremely simple hosting platform.
 It was known for it's ease-of-use, SSD drives, and quick spin-up time.